U-BDS/GbmPdxSTR/GbmPdxSTR/www/homepage.md

 `J` refers to Dr. Jann Sarkaria, who provided the Mayo Clinic tumors.

 `X` indicates the sample is a xenograph.

+Custom tumor line references containing the markers present in the app is also supported in the `STR multi-query Search` tab.
+If you would like to see your reference integrated into the app's default reference please contact Dr. Chris Willey.

 ### Contact information